microcks/microcks-spectral-ruleset/README.md

 7. [L18](./resources/weather-forecast-openapi-bad.yamlL18): `team` label used in `x-microcks` extension is not well-formed as it should just be a `string`,
 8. [L30](./resources/weather-forecast-openapi-bad.yamlL30): `delay` information used in `x-microcks-operation` extension is not well-formed as it must be an `integer`.

-Debugging evertyhing by hand can be tedious...
-So here's how to detect those issues and get some hints on what's going wrong.
+Debugging everything by hand can be tedious...
+So here's how to detect those issues and get some hints on what's going wrong. ✨

 ### Using Spectral